Nolanus/ngx-multi-window/projects/ngx-multi-window/README.md

 ## Example App

-The [_demo_](demo) subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of ngx-multi-window.
+This project contains a demo application that has been adapted to showcase the functionality of ngx-multi-window.
 Run the demo app by checking out that repository and execute the following command in the project root directory:

  ```
+npm install
- npm run demo
+npm run start
  ```

-This will perform the following steps:

-* Install the dependencies of the ngx-page-scroll project
-* Install the dependencies of the demo-app project
-* Replace the ngx-page-scroll library in the demo-app with a fresh build
-* Run the demo server (`ng serve`)

 ## TODO